IliaDi/Noobcash-NTUA2020/README.md

-Distributed Systems Project 2020 :)
+Distributed Systems Project 2020

+Implementation of dummy blockchain currency - aka noobcash

 **How to start the Flask app:**
 * Log in to your VM